Mercado Pago MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns toolkit state, listing installed MCPs, connection status, and catalog tools count.
-It is specific and distinguishes from sibling tools which focus on authentication, finance, etc.
+Description clearly states the tool returns toolkit state, listing specific data (installed MCPs, connection status, catalog tool counts).
+It distinguishes itself from siblings as a diagnostic tool.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.